fbpx

 Share This Post

 If your EC2 backup solution uses EBS snapshots, besides worrying about how to automate and manage snapshots, you will need a way to estimate the cost of storing them.
 Currently, the exact size of EBS snapshots is not available.
 In part 1 of this 2 part series, we will try to better understand how EBS snapshots work.
+This blog is part of a series of posts on AWS backup.

 Block-level